CGI-FR/PIMO/README.md

                 - before: "begin"
 ```

-The dates `begin` and `end` will both be chosen from the same interval, but `end` will always be `begin`.
+The dates `begin` and `end` will both be chosen from the same interval, but `end` will always be after `begin`.

 To enforce this, the timeline mask will regerate all date until all constraints are met, up to 200 retries.
-If there is still unsatified contraints after 200 retries, the mask will set the date to `null`.
+If there is still unsatified contraints after 200 attempts, the mask will set the date to `null`.

 This default behavior can be changed with the following parameters :